 Greg is a professor in the Ecology & Evolution department at the University of Chicago.
 His research is focused on the ecology and evolution of infectious diseases, and especially on how mathematical models can help us understand disease dynamics.

 Spencer uses theoretical and computational approaches to understand disease dynamics and guide management policy, previously in the context of human infectious disease and more recently for microbial control of Douglas Fir tussock moth.

 Katie combines transmission experiments in the field with mathematical modeling to test how host tree species effects transmission for different virus species in Douglas Fir tussock moth caterpillars.
 Katie’s website

-Will is a first year graduate student broadly interested in how the dynamics of host dispersal and spatial population structure influence the dissemination and competition of pathogen communities.
+Will is a second year graduate student broadly interested in how the dynamics of host dispersal and spatial population structure influence the dissemination and competition of pathogen communities.